amkozlov/raxml-ng/README.md

   WARNING!
 The heuristic for the **adaptive** version is still under development.
-  Parallelization and already implemented.
-The tool will soon be released.
+  Parallelization and checkpointing are already implemented.
+The tool will be released soon.

 ## License and citation